Critical data has been released, and the updated salary table for civil servants and retired civil servants has been revealed.

 FINAL INCREASE WILL BE CONFIRMED AT THE END OF THE YEAR

 The increase rates will be finalized in January 2026 with the addition of inflation figures for the remaining months of the year.
-Therefore, millions of retirees and civil servants will be looking at the data for September, October, November, and December.
+Therefore, millions of retirees and civil servants will be watching the data for September, October, November, and December.